Forecasting Workload in Cloud Computing: Towards Uncertainty-Aware Predictions and Transfer Learning: Related Work

 \section{Related Work}

-In cloud computing management, workload prediction plays an important role that has been broadly studied over the past 20 years.
-Starting with statistical methods such as Autoregressive Integrated Moving Average (ARIMA) by Calherios \textit{et al.} \cite{calheiros2014workload}, in the last few years, research has focused on ML and DL approaches that have been shown to outperform statistical methods.
-For this reason, this section is focused on ML and DL techniques.
-Some of the work is centred on prediction at the machine level, others at the cluster level and design and evaluate models in a wide variety of datasets for univariate and multivariate forecasts.
+In cloud computing management, workload prediction plays an important role that has been broadly studied over the past twenty years.
+In this section, we outline relevant literature on statistical, ML and DL forecasting approaches and the role of uncertainty and transfer learning.

-A large selection of ML methods has tackled cloud workload forecasting.
-Khan \textit{et al.} \cite{khan2012workload} combined clustering algorithms to group Virtual Machines (VMs) with similar patterns and used Hidden Markov Modelling to forecast changes in workload patterns.
-Banerjee \textit{et al.} \cite{banerjee2021efficient} proposed a multi-step-ahead prediction framework composed of a set of supervised learning approaches such as Linear Regression, k-Nearest Neighbours, Support Vector Regressor (SVR), Gradient Boosting and decision tree.
-The authors applied a prediction-based VM placement algorithm to minimise resource utilisation and power consumption.
-Kim \textit{et al.} \cite{kim2020forecasting} designed an ensemble model based on eight ML predictors for an online forecast to reduce the Service Level Agreement violations.
-The experiments are run on Google Cloud Trace 2011 and Facebook Hadoop trace.